 You Must Go on This Fun & Tasty Excursion!: Reykjavik Food Walk

 If you are a die-hard road tripper or a camper van enthusiast and don’t mind spending five-plus hours in a vehicle per day, you’ll love touring Iceland.
 If not, you may want to see why we decided to do Iceland a little differently.

 Don’t Spend Your Entire Trip in Your Car!

-1. Reykjavîk: Spend three nights touring the local area with day trips.
-The highlights are mentioned below!
+1. Reykjavîk: Spend three nights touring the local area with day trips to nearby attractions.